What is the Cheapest Shipping Option?

 Think about the item and who you’re shipping to.
 If it’s a client for your business, set arrival expectations ahead of time: Under-promise and over-deliver.

 In other words, don’t promise the package in three business days and sign yourself up for higher shipping costs.
+Instead, promise the package in two weeks and choose ground shipping.

-Your client will be happily surprised when the package arrives in a week instead of two.
+Your client will be surprised when the package arrives in a week instead of two.
 Feel free to put faster shipping options on your website, but have the client pay for them.

+Doing so will help ensure clients aren’t choosing fast shipping options unless they need to.
 You’ll save money on shipping and still be able to meet or exceed customer expectations.

 Remove Unnecessary Packaging